vi4m/vi4m.github.io/_posts/2016-08-01-swift-on-linux-tutorial.md

 ## Swiftenv

-Swiftenv allows using different Swift versions, alongside different projects.
-Swiftenv wraps `swift` commandline to always point to the specific Swift version defined in .swiftenv file.
+Swiftenv is swift wrapper similar to pyenv.
+It allows using different Swift versions, alongside different projects.
+Swiftenv takes care of replacing your `swift` command with the desired swift version, defined in the `.swiftenv` file.

+How to use it?

-First, install it from [here](https://github.com/kylef/swiftenv).
+1. First, install swiftenv from [here](https://github.com/kylef/swiftenv).

-Then, make sure to install Swift 3 snapshot which is stable enough to use with Zewo.
-I recommend to use 07-25 snapshot.
+2. Then, make sure to install Swift 3 snapshot which is stable enough to use with Zewo.
+I recommend to use 05-31 snapshot.

-	swiftenv install DEVELOPMENT-SNAPSHOT-2016-07-25-a
+	swiftenv install DEVELOPMENT-SNAPSHOT-2016-05-31-a

-"swiftenv versions" presents all installed snapshots, asterisk points to the global default version.
-You can easily switch versions, per directory.
+3. To see all installed swift versions, just type `swiftenv versions`.
+Version selected with `*` is the current one.

 	3.0-dev
 	DEVELOPMENT-SNAPSHOT-2016-05-31-a